dinomite/talks/kotlin/kotlin.md

 }
 ```

-^Null values are easy to handle because the compiler will track their nullibility
+^What makes vull values easy to handle is the compiler's null tracking

+^If you have a conditional that checks whether a variable is null, the compiler understands that

 ---